Lacelinus/pose-estimation/README.md

 # pose estimation
- Pose estimation with using computer vision
+ Pose estimation with using opencv and mediapipe libraries